Abemelekgit/Study-Planner-AI/README.md

 - Node.js 18+ and npm
-- Supabase account (free tier available at [supabase.com](https://supabase.com))
+- Supabase account (free tier available at [supabase.com](https://supabase.com)) -- OpenAI API key (optional - app works with fallback plan generator)

-- OpenAI API key (optional - app works with fallback plan generator)
+  Note: If you don't provide an OpenAI API key the app will automatically use the built-in fallback planner so generation still works.

 ### 2. Setup